 - Dosage: Convey an important need for one to start low and go slow.
 Taking more than they had intended could lead to the emergence of some rather unwanted side effects.

-- Health Conditions: Warn them of the importance of seeing a healthcare professional if they have pre-existing conditions or medications that could be contraindicated for psychedelics.
+- Health Conditions: Tell them it's important to see a healthcare professional if they have pre-existing conditions or take medications that might not be safe with psychedelics.

 - Source Quality: If they will microdose, getting substances from a reliable and tested source is important to prevent contamination or mislabeling.